Downtown workers and residents often feel unsafe crossing the street, cycling in on-street bike lanes, or walking to their offices from bus stops.

 In November 2019, a 30-year-old man named Alex Wolf was killed in downtown Minneapolis when a semi-truck turned into his bike lane.
 Wolf was struck and died at the scene.
 Wolf was an avid cyclist who had worked at a bike shop and was featured in a documentary on bike messengers.
 He even took part in Vision Zero Minneapolis events – a program advocating for bike and pedestrian safety awareness and lowering speed limits.

 Tragically, Wolf’s experience is not unusual and City leaders have taken steps to make streets safer.
 Four months after Wolf’s needless death, Minneapolis and Saint Paul announced the introduction of lower, 20 mph vehicle speed limits on residential streets.
-This month Minneapolis finished installing and updating 1400 – 20 mph signs along city streets.
-Saint Paul will complete a similar campaign early in 2021.
+In 2020, Minneapolis finished installing and updating 1400 – 20 mph signs along city streets.
+Saint Paul completed a similar campaign early in 2021.
 To help build awareness, “20 is Plenty” yard signs have sprouted up across Minneapolis to remind motorists that crossing the street or riding a bike should not have deadly consequences.

 Speed limits on Minneapolis streets are now 20 mph unless posted otherwise.
 Larger arterial streets are 25 mph, with a few higher posted speed exceptions such as West Lake Street near Bde Maka Ska, and Cedar Avenue over Lake Nokomis.
 County- and State-controlled roads are outside the city’s jurisdiction and their speed limits have not changed.